-Moreover, the online medium allows you to survey people anywhere they are in the country—or the world, instead of having to bring them in.
+Moreover, the online medium allows you to survey people around the world instead of having to bring them in.
 It also eliminates the hassle of entering data from a pencil and paper survey, saving you time and money.
 When you use SurveyMonkey, your data downloads directly to Excel or SPSS.

 Going to launch a large-scale or costly project?
 Make sure you’ve worked all the kinks out of your survey first before you take the plunge.
 Testing your methodology with an online survey and a convenience sample first can help you catch any errors or confusion early on, saving you time and money.

 Before you test your hypothesis, hone your method for outreach to your target population.
 What’s the best way to reach them?
 By mail or email?
 Are they regular Internet users?
 Do they use smartphones?
 Are they on social networks?
 With this information, you can get your sample quicker, cheaper, and easier.